Salt River (Arizona): Water quality

 There are turbidity problems along many stream reaches in Salt River's watershed; these are related to rangeland management, recreation, mining, sand and gravel operations, and other sources.
 High levels of fecal coliform bacteria and ammonia have been reported for Carrizo Creek and the White River.

 History

 In ancient times, the river was home to the Salado culture and the Hohokam culture.
 The Akimel O'odham, also known as the Pima people, lived along the Salt River and dug canals, using irrigation to provide water to their villages and farms in the arid environment.
 The river was known to the authorities of New Spain as the Río Salado.
 The United States government recognized the territory of the Pima people by way of executive order signed by President Rutherford B. Hayes.
-A subsequent executive order also signed by President Hayes reduced the size of reduced the Salt River portion of the reserve from approximately 680,000 acres to 46,627 acres.
+A subsequent executive order also signed by President Hayes reduced the size of the Salt River portion of the reserve from approximately 680,000 acres to 46,627 acres.
 Today the Salt River Pima–Maricopa Indian Community live alongside the bank of the Salt River maintaining their traditions and way of life from before European colonization.